HiiragiEngineering/Tab-numbering-Chrome-Extention-/README.md

 This is an extention for Google Chrome.
 It works also in Brave (or other Chromium browsers.)

-Additionaly, You cannot use them for more than 9 tabs, so when you are opening 10th tab, this extension has a function to open it as a "new window."
+Additionaly, You cannot use these shortcuts for more than 9 tabs, so when you are opening 10th tab, this extension has a function to open it as a "new window."
 This function is now suspended(comment outed).
 If you need this, rewrite the source code by your self, please.